 YOU Can Help Protect Dogs From the Iditarod’s Systemic Abuse–Take Action Now!

 The Iditarod could take a stand against these criminal offenses by banning convicted mushers from racing, but instead it celebrates, pays, and enables them.
 And it does the same thing when it winks at mushers’ systemic abuse of dogs who don’t want to run thousands of miles in subzero temperatures.
-It’s up to each of us to take an ethical stand by speaking out against the Iditarod, and hitting it where it hurts—by telling companies like Millennium Hotels and Resorts to stop sponsoring the Iditarod race.
+It’s up to each of us to take an ethical stand by speaking out against the Iditarod, and hitting it where it hurts—by telling companies like Liberty Media to stop sponsoring the Iditarod race.